ThomasCodes02/Friday-Project-8/README.md

 GUI
 # Created the Graphical User Interface for the user
-# Added code for data to inserted into database upon submission
+# Added code for data to be inserted into the database upon submission

-ADMIN password and retrival of data stored in the database
+ADMIN password and retrieval of data stored in the database
 # ADMIN Password: "123"
 # Creation of password protection
-# Creation of retrival system to get the data store in the database
+# Creation of retrieval system to get the data stored in the database
 # Renamed Origina GUI File as the "Base_GUI" this file does not contain the password protection system